-'I have come this morning to inform few things you have can be removed tunate girl.

-tone of voice that evinced the depths a wife and family, added Jane.

-of his emotions.
+'I have come this morning to inform you, Mr. Hamblin, that I have engaged few things you have can be removed tunate girl. for such kindness?' he asked, in a promised to marry me may now have tone of voice that evinced the depths a wife and family, added Jane. of his emotions.

-more.'
-'And God helping me, I will!' he added.
+reward for me, she replied.
+'I ask no 'And God helping me, I will!' he added.

-She now gave him some money, and | married. told him to hire a person to help him for him.

-her mother with the idea of leaving of them.' that dark, damp and subterranean abode. and Mrs. Mellen took her leave, feeling house until I was married,' replied as if she had done no more than her Jane.
+She now gave him some money, and married. told him to hire a person to help him for him her mother with the idea of leaving of them.' that dark, damp and subterranean abode.
+He went out and engaged a carman, and told me I had better remain at her and Mrs. Mellen took her leave, feeling as if she had done no more than her Jane.
 'She said I could have a private duty.
-To make one poor, distressed parlor to receive my company, and then family happy, filled her soul with pure and unalloyed joy.
+To make one poor, distressed family happy, filled her soul with pure she could see my lover, and the better and unalloyed joy.
 CHAPTER IX.

-THE ART AND CUNNING OF A BAWD .-THE HEROINE'S EMOTIONS IN HER NEW LOCATION.
-THE MEETING, AND .ITS RESULTS.
-THE FIRST WORKINGS OF JEALOUSY. nate you were in riding in the same boarding house keepers are very great omnibus with Colonel Mellen, said sponges.
-Aunt Dumpford to Jane, as they sat in 'I' don't think Mrs. Comer is that 'Not a single drop, my dear,' he the parlor waiting for the arrival of the replied, folding her to his breast, and Calonel.
-'But for that ride he might never have seen you, and you would O I'm so glad!' she added, kissing probably become the wife of a bricklayer.
-Ah, Jane, you are indeed, a lucky girl 'I hope I am; but that ride may be my ruin yet,' added Jane, casting her eyes thoughtfully upon the floor, and remembering what Mrs. Comer had said to her that very day, and but a few hours previous.
+THE ART AND CUNNING OF A BAWD .--THE HEROINE'S EMOTIONS IN HER NEW LOCATION.
+THE MEETING, AND ITS RESULTS.
+THE FIRST WORKINGS OF JEALOUSY.
+'I CAN'T help thinking how fortunate you were in riding in the same boarding house keepers are very great omnibus with Colonel Mellen, said sponges.
+Aunt Dumpford to Jane, as they sat in 'Not a single drop, my dear,' he the parlor waiting for the arrival of the never have seen von, and you would · O, I'm so glad!' she added, kissing probably become the wife of a bricklayer.
+Ah, Jane, you are, indeed, a lucky girl' 'I hope I am; but that ride may be my ruin yet,' added Jane, casting her eyes thoughtfully upon the floor, and remembering what Mrs. Comer had said to her that very day, and but a few hours previous.